it-dkt/avg.NET/README.md

 The argument is empty string.

 See the *wwwroot/scene-js/00002.js* for example of setting and unsetting *person mode*.

+# Save/load
+The events 'showSaveDialog', 'showLoadDialog' are defined in *avg.js*.
+When they executed as the message event, save/load dialog box is shown.
+Then player can save current flag value and scene, of load them.

+Player's datas are saved in the blose local storage.

 # data-sheet.xlsx
 data-sheet.xlsx will help you to write insert statements for each tables.